System Configuration is a tool that can help identify problems that might prevent Windows from starting correctly. You

 Lists choices for startup configuration modes:

 Normal startup.
 Starts Windows in the usual manner.
-Use this mode to start Windows after you are done using the other two modes to troubleshoot the problem.
+Use this mode to start Windows after you're done using the other two modes to troubleshoot the problem.

 Diagnostic startup.
 Starts Windows with basic services and drivers only.
 This mode can help rule out basic Windows files as the problem.